alexander784/RestaurantsSql/README.md

 1. Initialize the Database: <br>
       The application uses Sqlite in memory.
- 2. Run the Application: <Br>Excute the app script to see the sample usage: python3 app.py
+ 2. Run the Application: <Br>Excute the app script to see the sample usage:<br>
+      python3 app.py

 3. Explore the Code: <Br>Review the classes defitions in each file.
 Customer.py, Review.py, Restaurant.py.